 “From childhood, I was interested in carrying weights and moving things around.
 I am a social kind of person, and I love to do physical work.
 When I read about the role in the newspaper, I instantly applied for it as this is what I’ve been doing in the past.
 I simply love this job, and I know all the SOPs of this role as well.
 So I was interested in this role as it best suits me”

 2. What are the Roles of Material Handler?

 To begin any job, you must first learn all of the core roles that are required for that position.
-The important information that the interviewer is looking for is similarly to this idea.
+The important information that the interviewer is looking for is similar to this idea.
 He wants to know if you have a basic understanding of the functions and responsibilities of a Material Handler.

 3. What are the Qualities That Material Handler Need to Be Successful?

-“A material handler must have Organizational qualities, Time management skills, Safety management skills, Data entry, Inventory control skills, Active listening qualities, Communication skills and apart from this, he or she should be open towards new ideas, creativity, listening, and must act wisely.”
+“A material handler must have Organizational qualities, Time management skills, Safety management skills, Data entry, Inventory control skills, Active listening qualities, Communication skills, and apart from this, he or she should be open towards new ideas, creativity, listening, and must act wisely.”